 - a.
 Does the recipient have written procurement policies and procedures?
 (PSR-6) - b.
+Do the recipient's written procurement policies and procedures include the two elements required by 2 CFR 200?

-Does the recipient have procurement policies and procedures that conform, and are not contrary, to 2 CFR 200.318 (General Procurement Standards) through 200.326 (Contract Provisions)?
-(PSR-6)
+- d.
+Does the recipient have procurement policies and procedures that conform, and are not contrary, to 2 CFR 200.318 (General Procurement Standards) through 200.327 (Contract Provisions)?
+(PSR-6) - e.
+If, in the recipient's policies and procedures, micro- and small purchase thresholds are more restrictive because of a state or local law/regulation, does a review of these types of procurements demonstrate that the recipient is following its policies and procedures?

 Request and review the recipient's procurement policies and procedures.
-Through review of the policies and procedures, interviews with recipient personnel, and examination of procurements selected, evaluate if the recipient can demonstrate compliance with the following requirements of 2 CFR Part 200.
-Additionally, review procurement procedures to determine if anything in their policies and procedures is contrary to the requirements below.
+Through review of the policies and procedures, interviews with recipient personnel, and examination of procurements selected, determine if: